L3SP1NK/AI-Tools/README.md

 ## License:

-This project is licensed under the GPL-v3 License.
+This project is licensed under the MIT License.
 See the `LICENSE` file for details.